naninovel/docs/docs/api/index.md

 #### Summary
 Activates/disables camera look mode, when player can offset the main camera with input devices (eg, by moving a mouse or using gamepad analog stick).
 Check [this video](https://youtu.be/rC6C9mA7Szw) for a quick demonstration of the command.

+#### Remarks
+It's also possible to control the look by rotating a mobile device (in case it has a gyroscope).
+This requires using Unity's new input system and manually [enabling gyroscope](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/Sensors.html) device.
+Check out [input example project](https://github.com/Naninovel/Input) for a reference on how to setup camera look with gyroscope.

 #### Parameters

 <div class="config-table">